Check mailq

 Overview

 • Exim: By default, exim -bq (alias mailq) can be used only by an admin user.
-However, the queue_list_requires_admin option can be set false to allow any user to see the queue.
-Alternatively, add the icinga user to the exim group (sometimes the group is also called Debian-exim).
+Set queue_list_requires_admin to false to allow any user to see the queue, or add the icinga user to the exim group (sometimes called Debian-exim)

 Fact Sheet